nskatti1/Fast-Robots/docs/lab3.rst

    :align: center
    :width: 50%

 I decided not to do anything fancy with my TOF sensors and just focused on collected data at the same time.
+I placed them away from one another facing a wall.

 Task 12: Plot of IMU data against Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^